Web App Live

 5. Multi-user & Admin

-All data queries are scoped by user ID derived from the session token — no cross-user data leakage is possible through the standard routes.
-A hidden admin panel at /admin is protected by a separate secret key and provides account creation and deletion capabilities.
+All data queries are scoped by user ID — no cross-user data leakage.
+A hidden admin panel at /admin is protected by a separate secret key.

 Deployment